 Professor Kenny Coventry holds a Chair in Psychology, and is Head of the School of Psychology.
-He joined UEA in 2012 following posts at Dundee, Plymouth, and Northumbria Universities.
-He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and a visiting Professor at Bremen and Freiburg Universities, where he collaborates with the Deutsche Forschungsgemeinschaft SFB-TR8 Spatial Cognition Research Centre.
+He joined UEA in 2012 as inaugural Head following posts at Dundee, Plymouth, and Northumbria Universities.
+His main research interest is the relationship between language and perception, which has been funded by major grants from the ESRC, AHRC, EPSRC, and European Commission.
+He is a Chartered Psychologist (CPsychol), a Fellow of the British Psychological Society (FBPSsS), and recipient of the 2015 British Psychological Society Cognitive Prize.

 Key Research Interests

-Professor Coventry’s main research interest is how different supposed ‘modules’ in the mind/brain map onto one another.
+Professor Coventry's main research interest is how different supposed 'modules' in the mind/brain map onto one another.
 This has been manifest in a long-standing interest in the relationship between language and the vision and action systems.
-A second main interest is how cognition and emotion interact in decision making under conditions of uncertainty (specifically during gambling).
+His research on this topic has been continuously funded by external grants since 2001 (from the ESRC, AHRC, EPRSC, and European Commission).
+A second main research interest is how cognition and emotion interaction in decision making under conditions of uncertainty (specifically during gambling).

 Professor Coventry is Head of the School of Psychology.